 Regardless of whether you are planning a day trip or a multi-day hike, there are some items that are necessary.
 One of the most important and individual items that a hiker needs are your hiking shoes.

-These shoes tend to look much more like a tennis shoe or sandal, opposed to the leather ankle length boot that some first think of.
+These shoes tend to look much more like a tennis shoe or sandals, opposed to the leather ankle-length boot that some first think of.
 While there are many companies utilizing this popular trend, the Merrell brand is embracing this design aesthetic and adding some great innovations of their own.

 The quick and dirty (A quick list, without the fluff):